jameizie-it/Setting-Up-osTicket/README.md

   <p>
     a.
 Rename ost-sampleconfig.php (located in C:\inetpub\wwwroot\osTicket\include) to ost-config.php.<br>
     b.
 Adjust the permissions for ost-config.php by accessing its properties -> security -> advanced -> disabling inheritance -> removing all permissions.<br>
     c.
-Add a new principal named "Everyone" with all permissions.
+Add a new principal named "Everyone" with "Full control" permissions.
 Click OK and apply the changes.
   </p>

   <p>